MidnightCoder06/housing-justice-builder/context.md

 - **Files API** - The Analyze workflow uploads notice documents to OpenAI with a 24-hour expiration window so they can be referenced later for LLM analysis while keeping storage ephemeral.
 - **Vector Stores** - Generated notices are persisted in per-user vector stores so future LLM runs can reference prior documents.
 - **Knowledge Base Vector Store** - Admin-uploaded PDFs are stored in a single global vector store (`housing-justice-knowledge-base`) for AI-powered legal reference and compliance checking.
 The vector store ID is persisted in Neon for reuse across all uploads.
-- **Chat Completions API (GPT-4o)** - The generate workflow uses OpenAI's GPT-4o model with vector store context retrieval.
-The system queries the knowledge base vector store to inform the AI about available reference documents.
+- **Chat Completions API (GPT-4o)** - The generate workflow uses OpenAI's GPT-4o model with vector store context retrieval and real-time legal reference fetching.
+The system queries the knowledge base vector store for sample notices and dynamically fetches current California rent control laws, statutes, and tenant protection acts from authoritative sources.
+This ensures generated notices comply with the latest legal requirements.
 As more sample notices are added to the knowledge base, the AI generates better formatting, legal language, and jurisdiction-specific requirements for more accurate notices.

-TODO: include url analysis to incorporate in the generation flow
-TODO: ask for help on what do with anayze flow
+TODO: ask for help on what do with analyze flow
+^show a warning that just an initial review.
+Requires human check as well

 ## Third-Party Libraries
 - **pdfkit** - Generates the dynamic notice PDFs (see https://www.npmjs.com/package/pdfkit)
 - **pg** - Node.js PostgreSQL client used to persist OpenAI file + vector store metadata in Neon
+- **cheerio** - Fast HTML parser for extracting legal content from web references

+## Real-Time Legal References
+The notice generation workflow dynamically fetches current legal statutes and rent control information from authoritative sources:
+- **Nolo California Rent Control Guide** - Comprehensive rent control laws and eviction protections
+- **California Civil Code §1947.12** - Current statutory requirements for rent increases and notices
+- **California AB 1482 (Tenant Protection Act)** - Statewide rent cap and just-cause eviction requirements

+Content is fetched fresh on each generation request and cached for 1 hour to ensure legal accuracy while minimizing external requests.
+If web references are unavailable, the system falls back to the knowledge base vector store and template-based generation.

 ## Migration Benefits
 - **Better SEO** - Server-side rendering and static generation